adam-stogsdill/Neuroscience/Biology/AP Biology Premium Prep/1 Chemistry of Life.md

 **Generally, all peptides will have an end with an amino group, called N-terminus or amino terminus, in addition to an end with a carboxyl group, called C-terminus or carboxyl terminus.**

 ### Higher Protein Structure
 The polypeptide has to go through several changes before it can officially be called a protein.
 Proteins can have four levels of structure.
 The linear sequence of the amino acids is called the **primary structure** of a protein.
-Now the polypeptide begins to twist, forming either a coil (known as an alpha helix) or zigzagging patter (known as beta-pleated sheets).
+Now the polypeptide begins to twist, forming either a coil (known as an alpha helix) or zigzagging pattern (known as beta-pleated sheets).
 These are examples of proteins' **secondary structure**.

 A <mark style="background: #FFB8EBA6;">polypeptide folds and twists because the different R-groups of the amino acids are interacting with each other</mark>.
 Depending on which amino acids are in a protein and the order that they are in, the protein can twist and fold in very different ways. <mark style="background: #FFB86CA6;">This is why proteins can form so many different shapes</mark>.